petershin/liferay-learn/docs/commerce/latest/en/pricing/introduction-to-pricing.md

 ---
 uuid: 32a5f0dd-4431-4261-b354-efe41ffd6b04
+taxonomy-category-names:
+- Commerce
+- Pricing
+- Liferay Self-Hosted
+- Liferay PaaS
+- Liferay SaaS
 ---
 # Introduction to Pricing

 Liferay provides a robust pricing system to fine-tune product prices.
 You can define multiple price entries for a single product SKU and determine which accounts, account groups, and channels are eligible to receive each price.
 If multiple price entities exist for the same SKU, the Commerce pricing engine calculates which entities should be used for each channel customer.

 {bdg-secondary}`Liferay DXP 2023.Q4+/Portal GA98+` If you have a [unit of measure](../product-management/creating-and-managing-products/products/units-of-measure.md) configured for the SKU, you can define multiple price entries for each unit of measure and determine the same eligibility criteria as with regular SKUs.

 ```{note}
 The following overview describes Commerce Pricing Engine v2.0+.
 This is the default pricing algorithm used for Commerce 3.0+ and Portal/DXP 7.3+.
 Commerce 2.1.x and earlier versions use [Pricing Engine v1.0](#pricing-engine-v1-0-reference) by default.
 If desired, you can [change the pricing engine version](#enabling-pricing-engine-v2-0-in-commerce-2-1-x) used for the instance.